kando-menu/kando/docs/configuring.md

 Property | Default Value | Description
 -------- | ------------- | -----------
 `shortcut` | _mandatory_ | The shortcut which opens the menu.
 This is a string which can contain multiple keys separated by `+`.
 For example, `"Ctrl+Shift+K"` or `"Cmd+Shift+K"`.
-`nodes` | _mandatory_ | The root node of the menu given as a Node Description.
+`nodes` | _mandatory_ | The root menu item of the menu given as a Menu Item Description.
 See below for details.
 `centered` | `false` | Whether the menu should be centered on the screen.
 If this is `false`, the menu will be opened at the position of the mouse cursor.

-#### Node Descriptions
+#### Menu Item Descriptions

 The layout of the menu is described by a tree of nodes.
-Each node is a JSON object with the following properties:
+Each menu item is a JSON object with the following properties:

 Property | Default Value | Description
 -------- | ------------- | -----------
-`name` | `"undefined"` | The name of the node.
-This is shown in the center of the menu when the node is hovered.
-The name of the root node defines the name of the menu.
+`name` | `"undefined"` | The name of the menu item.
+This is shown in the center of the menu when the item is hovered.
+The name of the root item defines the name of the menu.
 `iconTheme` | `""` | For now, this can either be `"material-symbols-rounded"`, `"simple-icons"`, or `"emoji"`.
 With the first, you can use icons from [Google's Material Symbols](https://fonts.google.com/icons).
 With the second, you can use any icon from [Simple Icons](https://simpleicons.org/).
 `icon` | `""` | The name of the icon from the given icon theme or an emoji like `"🚀"`.
-`angle` | _auto_ | If given, this defines the angle of the node in degrees.
+`angle` | _auto_ | If given, this defines the angle of the menu item in degrees.
 If this is not given, the angle is calculated automatically.
-0° means that the node is at the top of the menu, 90° means that the node is on the right side of the menu, and so on.
+0° means that the item is at the top of the menu, 90° means that the item is on the right side of the menu, and so on.
 All sibling nodes are evenly distributed around the nodes with given angles.
-`type` | `"submenu"` | The type of the node.
+`type` | `"submenu"` | The type of the menu item.
 There are several types available.
 See below for details.
-`data` | `{}` | Depending on the type of the node, this can contain additional data.
+`data` | `{}` | Depending on the type of the item, this can contain additional data.
 See below for details.
-`children` | `[]` | If the node is a submenu, this contains a list of child nodes.
+`children` | `[]` | If the menu item is a submenu, this contains a list of child nodes.
 See below for details.

-#### Node Types
+#### Menu Item Types

-For now, the `type` property of a node can be one of the following values.
+For now, the `type` property of a menu item can be one of the following values.
 New types will be added in the future.

 **`"submenu"`:** This is the default type.
 It is used to create a submenu.
-The `children` property of the node must contain a list of child nodes.
+The `children` property of the menu item must contain a list of child nodes.

 **`"command"`:** This type is used to execute a shell command.
-The `data` property of the node must contain a `command` property which contains the shell command to execute.
-For instance, this node will open Inkscape on Linux:
+The `data` property of the menu item must contain a `command` property which contains the shell command to execute.
+For instance, this menu item will open Inkscape on Linux:
 ```json
 {
   "name": "Inkscape",